wrburnham/wp-webp-wasm/readme.md

 - Navigate to **Plugins**
 - Set the quality and overwrite flag as desired
-- Click **Create All** to create webp files for all media library images
+- Click **Create** to create webp files for all media library images
-- Click **Delete All** to delete existing webp files for all media library images
+- Click **Delete** to delete existing webp files for all media library images

 ## How it works